Providing answers to the questions our patients frequently ask is a priority.

 Yes, visiting hours are:

-If you need to arrange a visit outside of these times, other hours may be negotiated with the Clinical Nurse and/or Director of Nursing.
+If you need to arrange a visit outside of onsite times, other hours may be negotiated with the Clinical Nurse and/or Director of Nursing.

 We ask visits to be limited during group program sessions.
 Visitors must report to the staff station on arrival.
 Children must be supervised at all times.